English Missal: Influence and legacy

-The Swahili liturgy approved for use in the Anglican Diocese of Zanzibar permitted the usage of the English Missals prefaces, these being taken from the 1662 prayer book and the Roman Missal.
+The Swahili liturgy approved for use^{[when and by whom?]} in the Anglican Diocese of Zanzibar permitted the usage of the English Missals prefaces, these being taken from the 1662 Prayer Book and the Roman Missal.

 In the aftermath of the Second Vatican Council and the subsequent authorization of new typical editions of the Roman Missal with official translations in English, the use of The English Missal has greatly declined.
-Especially in England, the English version of the Roman Missal is widely used in Anglo-Catholic parishes.
-However, the use of The English Missal continues in a small number of liturgically traditional Anglican parish churches in England and the United States.
-In 2021, The English Missal was adopted by the Oxford English Missal Society, which has since organized Masses according to the missal at Pusey House and elsewhere in the Oxford area.
+The Roman Catholic Church's English version of the Roman Missal^{[which?]} has become more common in Anglo-Catholic churches, especially in England.
+Use of The English Missal nevertheless continues in a small number of Anglo-Catholic churches in England and the United States.
+In 2021, The English Missal was adopted by the Oxford English Missal Society, which has since organized Masses according to the English Missal at Pusey House and elsewhere in the Oxford area.